The Advertising Industry

 Other ad schools are 2-year programs, why is yours only 14 months?

-The last thing most people want to do after spending at least 4 years in college is spend another 40 grand and two more years in another school.
-That’s a big reason why we think a 14 month program is the best fit for most people.
-But hey, if you’ve got the free time and extra cash lying around, those other schools are great — really!
-But a portfolio doesn’t take years to develop.
-As with any piece of creative, you could theoretically work on it and refine it forever — but the reality is at some point you just need to finish it and move on.
-We think spending a little over a year on a portfolio and then entering the workforce is the best way to do it.
+The last thing most people want to do after spending at least 4 years in college is spend another 50+ grand and two more years in another school.
+That’s a big reason why we think a 14-month program is the best fit for most people.
+Also, a portfolio doesn’t take years to develop.
+As with any piece of creative, you could theoretically work on it and refine it forever –– most of us are perfectionists, after all –– but the reality is at some point you just need to finish it and move on.
+In this case, we want to get you out of school and into an agency as fast as we can.

 Can I switch to another program if I change my mind?

 Sure, as long as you decide by the end of your first quarter we’re cool with you switching.

 Can I take a break during the programs?